quinnliu/CV/README.md

 <b>Part time researcher at Vision Neuroscience Lab at Virginia Tech Williams Hall | Fall 2012</b>
 - Interdisciplinary research with neuroscientist Dr.Cate on models of spatial learning in visual pathway of human brain.
 [Poster](./portfolio/Scieneering_Poster_(5MB).jpg)

-<b>Dish Washer, Sandwhich Maker, Salad Tosser, etc. at Virginia Tech West End for 75 hours | 2012 - 2013</b>
-- During freshman year I took a non-credit engineering survey class and went to the 1st class to get to know more cute girls that studied engineering.
-Throughout the semester if I went to a class that ended up being boring I would swipe my student ID card at the beginning of class and then leave.
-Lucky for me the Dean of Engineering at VT realized this was happening and decided to also swipe all of the students at the end of class one day.
-Guess who was not in class & coding AGI?
-I went through a student trail and was given 75 hours of community service for premeditated skipping of class.
-I learned a lot from this experience becuase it forced me to realize what still needs to be fixed & provided me with a lot of time to think about how I want to live in the future.
-One of the lessons is don't chase cute girls.

 <b>Full time student at Classical Art Studio [barnstonestudios.com](barnstonestudios.com) | Summer 2010 & Summer 2011</b>
 - [Visual Portfolio](https://github.com/quinnliu/resume/blob/master/portfolio/artwork.md) of drawing, designing, & painting 100+ hours/week for 10 weeks each summer.